OzzyCzech/ozzyczech.cz/content/LifeHack/Quotes.md

 # Quotes

+> 20 years from now, the only people who will remember that you worked late are your kids
+> *Reddit*

 > Člověk může mockrát selhat, ale zoufalcem se stává až ve chvíli, kdy začne obviňovat druhé.
 > *John Burroughs*